Katie Frates: ‘Daily Caller’ Gets Phone Calls To Fire Editor Over Death Threats

 The name Katie Frates is getting plenty of attention on Twitter.
 Frates, whose Twitter account handle is @TheWorldsFrates, reportedly tweeted and deleted the following tweet.
-As seen in plenty of screenshots captured from the tweet allegedly published to Frates’ Twitter account on Friday, March 10, at 10:15 a.m., Katie wondered aloud via Twitter how many #NativeNationsRise and #NoDAPL protesters she could run over and hit with her car before she would be arrested.
+As seen in plenty of screenshots captured from the tweet allegedly published to Frates’ Twitter account on Friday, March 10, at 10:15 a.m., Katie wondered aloud via Twitter how many #NativeNationsRise and #NoDAPL protesters she could run over and hit with her car before Katie would be arrested.
 Using a hashtag that told the#NativeNationsRise and #NoDAPL protesters to get out of her way, Katie’s tweet received at least a couple of likes and one retweet before it was deleted from Twitter, but not before screenshots of the tweet could be captured and sent around Twitter, causing outrage and calls for the Daily Caller to fire Katie.

 @TheWorldsFrates deleted this after posting.
 She is producer and editor of @TheDailyCaller . pic.twitter.com/ynzkLUGxsh